klaushofrichter/een-capture/README.md

 -   Cloudflare Account (for deploying the included Worker proxy)
 -   Wrangler CLI (for deploying the Cloudflare Worker): `npm install -g wrangler`

-> **Development Note**: While this application provides both local and production-ready proxy implementations, you still need valid EEN Client Credentials for development.
+> **Development Tip**: While this application provides both local and production-ready proxy implementations, you still need valid EEN Client Credentials for development.
 These credentials are used differently in development (stored in `.env`) versus production (stored in Cloudflare Worker secrets).

 ## Setup